 The Landscape Fire and Resource Management Planning Tools Project – LANDFIRE – is an innovative project designed to create and periodically update comprehensive vegetation, fire and fuel characteristics data using a consistent process for the United States, including Alaska and Hawai'i.

-LANDFIRE developed quantitative vegetation models and comprehensive ecological descriptions for all major vegetation systems in the US, and a suite of GIS tools that will help fire and resource managers utilize the products effectively.
+LANDFIRE developed quantitative vegetation models and comprehensive ecological descriptions for all major vegetation systems in the US, and a suite of GIS tools that help landscape and resource managers make the most of these powerful products.

 - Complete for the entire U.S.